 As regards the legal basis for a requirement that states have SSACS, IAEA (1980, pp. 1-2) states: "The objectives of IAEA safeguards are set out in the IAEA Statute (IAEA, 1956) and in documents INFCIRC/153 (Corrected) (IAEA, 1972) and INFCIRC/66/Rev.2 (IAEA, 1968).
 Document INFCIRC/153 (IAEA, 1972) provides the basis for Safeguards Agreements between the IAEA and States pursuant to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and INFCIRC/66/Rev.2 provides the basis for other Agency Safeguards Agreements.
 A Safeguards Agreement conforming to INFCIRC/153 (Corrected)" requires a SSAC.
 "Safeguards Agreements conforming to INFCIRC/66/Rev.2 do not explicitly call for States to" have SSACs, "but the fact that the document calls for agreement between the IAEA and the State on a 'system of records' and a 'system of reports' implies the need for a system.
-The establishment of a State System of Accounting for and Control of Nuclear Material (SSAC) can serve a useful purpose in all IAEA Safeguards Agreements, whether or not such a system is explicitly required."
+The establishment of a State State State Agreements, whether or not such a system is explicitly required."
 (IAEA (1975) also is a useful basic reference regarding SSACs.)